Shiva-Pradhan/hotel-booking-form03/README.md

-# Hotel Booking Form 🏨
+# Hotel Booking Website 🏨
 🏨 LuxuryStay – Modern Hotel Booking Website

 LuxuryStay is a clean and responsive hotel booking website designed to provide users with a smooth and user-friendly booking experience.
 The project allows users to explore room options, view amenities, select stay dates, calculate booking costs dynamically, upload a government ID, and complete a booking through an interactive interface.